jsmarble/codecisions/content/post/2021/unleash-react-create-the-app/index.md

 ---

-This post is [part of a series](__GHOST_URL__/unleash-react/) on adding feature flagging to a React application using [Unleash](https://www.getunleash.io/).
+This post is [part of a series](/unleash-react/) on adding feature flagging to a React application using [Unleash](https://www.getunleash.io/).

-{{< bookmark url="__GHOST_URL__/unleash-react/" title="Unleash React - What is Feature Flagging?" description="Feature flags are a powerful tool in the developer’s toolbox.
-Instead of releasing code in large features and risky deployment operations, new features can be developing incrementally and turned on and off in production by toggling a flag, selecting certain users, or other similar strategies.
-This m…" icon="__GHOST_URL__/favicon.ico" author="Joshua Marble" publisher="CODEcisions" thumbnail="https://gitlab.com/assets/touch-icon-ipad-retina-8ebe416f5313483d9c1bc772b5bbe03ecad52a54eba443e5215a22caed2a16a2.png" caption="" >}}

 In this post, we're going to create the [React application](https://reactjs.org) and hide a feature behind a feature flag.

 ---

 To get started, we need a sample application.
 Any React app will do, but we'll just use the `.NET5` template for React.
-Make sure you have the `.NET5`  [SDK](https://dotnet.microsoft.com/download/dotnet/5.0) installed.
+Make sure you have the [.NET5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0) installed.

 ```bash
 dotnet new react -o unleash-react